 You can read more about the services provided by hospices in the information about our individual hospice partners.

-Well lotteries have become an easy way for hospices to introduce a vital and reliable source of income.
-Through paying as little as £1 per week to enter a weekly draw, lotteries provide an easy, fun and affordable way for people to support what is such an important local cause.
-And not only that…..of course you get the chance to win some fantastic cash prizes too.
+Through paying as little as £1 per chance to enter a weekly draw, lotteries provide an easy, fun and affordable way for local people to support the work of their local hospice.
+And not only that…..of course as a player you get the chance to win some fantastic cash prizes every week too.
 So you could say that it’s ‘win-win’!

-For every £1 entry into the weekly draw, Local Hospice Lottery will pass between 50% and 80% to the hospice that person is playing in support of.
-The more people who play for them – the more they receive.
-You can see exactly how much we’re aiming to raise for each of our hospice partners on the individual pages about them.
+The more people that play in support of them – the more your hospice will receive!
+Being transparent is extremely important to us and you can see exactly how much we’re aiming to raise for each of our hospice partners on the individual pages about them.